 Always talk to villa owners directly before booking through third-party sites.
 You’ll be glad you did.

-Some villas are part of a hotel, combining the large private accommodations with public amenities like pools and the beach.
+Some villas are part of a hotel, combining the ample private accommodations with public amenities like pools and the beach.

 Others might be going to Jamaica to enjoy world-class golf.
-In that case, you’re going to want to look for a villa close to one or many golf courses.
+In that case, you’ll want to look for a villa close to one or many golf courses.

 Still, others go to Jamaica to plan or celebrate a wedding.
 If so, you’ll want a villa in a beautiful location with room for everyone to spread out and party.

-Many villas offer special wedding packages or group choices, so make sure to check the terms and talk to the owner, for the best deals and ideas.
+Many villas offer special wedding packages or group choices, so check the terms and talk to the owner for the best deals and ideas.

-Figuring out why you’re going to Jamaica, will help you narrow down your search.
+Figuring out why you’re going to Jamaica will help you narrow your search.

 But to clear up some common misconceptions, here is how you should do it.

 On the last day of your stay, tip.

 Divide the tip among the staff and distribute it individually.
 You can also place the staff member’s allotment in a sealed envelope with their name and give it to the house manager to distribute.